 Job description: Design everything from brand logos to ads for clients using art for print or digital media.

-Who it’s perfect for: The creative designer who doesn’t want to be tied down by a 9–5 office gig should give this option a try.
+Who it’s perfect for: The creative designer who doesn’t want to be tied down by a nine-to-five office gig should give this option a try.

 Are you a numbers person?
 Then you’re in luck!
 Most people just don’t want to deal with the hassle of crunching the digits and balancing the books.
 Plenty of businesses will gladly pay you to take care of all of that for them.
 And sometimes it’s worth their while to hire someone to take care of these things remotely instead of in the office.